Magnetic plateaus and jumps in a spin-1/2 ladder with alternate Ising-Heisenberg rungs: a field dependent study: Introduction

-Many spin-1/2 ladder systems with isotropic and anisotropic exchange interactions have been extensively studied under magnetic field and are reported to exhibit some of the magnetic plateaus and jumps \cite{ivanov2009spin, sakai1999critical, sakai2000magnetic,naseri2017magnetic,zad2018phase, japaridze2006magnetization, moradmard2014,dey2020magnetization,PhysRevLett.78.1984, strecka2003existence,strevcka2014magnetization,verkholayak2012,verkholayak2013,karl2019breakdown}.
-Japaridze et al. studied a two-leg spin-$\frac{1}{2}$ ladder system with leg interaction $J_{\parallel}$ and alternate rung as $J_{\perp}^+$, $J_{\perp}^-$ in presence of a longitudinal field $h$.
-They have shown that the system shows a zero magnetization up to $h_{c1}^-$, a plateau at half of the saturation magnetization between $h_{c1}^+$ and $h_{c2}^-$ and full saturation achieved at $h_{c2}^+$ \cite{Japaridze_2006}.
-Moradmard et al. studied a spin-1/2 ladder system with XXZ interaction and they have shown different phases like x-FM, z-FM, y-N\'eel, and z-N\'eel in a magnetic phase diagram in the plane of anisotropy interaction $\Delta$ and magnetic field $h$ \cite{moradmard2014}.
+Many spin-1/2 ladders with isotropic and anisotropic exchange interactions are reported to display magnetic plateaus and jumps in the magnetization curve by tuning the external magnetic field \cite{ivanov2009spin, sakai1999critical, sakai2000magnetic,naseri2017magnetic,zad2018phase, japaridze2006magnetization, moradmard2014,dey2020magnetization,PhysRevLett.78.1984, strecka2003existence,verkholayak2013,karl2019breakdown,verkholayak2012,strecka2014,strevcka2014magnetization}.
+Japaridze et al. studied a two-leg spin-$\frac{1}{2}$ ladder system with leg interaction $J_{\parallel}$ and alternate rung as $J_{\perp}^+$, $J_{\perp}^-$ in presence of a longitudinal field $h$, and show that the system have zero magnetization plateau up to $h_{c1}^-$, a plateau at half of the saturation magnetization for the magnetic field between $h_{c1}^+$ and $h_{c2}^-$ and fully polarized spin is achieved at $h_{c2}^+$ \cite{japaridze2006magnetization}.
+Moradmard et al. studied a spin-1/2 ladder system with XXZ interaction and they showed different phases like x-FM, z-FM, y-N\'eel, and z-N\'eel in a magnetic phase diagram in the plane of anisotropy interaction $\Delta$ and magnetic field $h$ \cite{moradmard2014}.
 Similarly, Dey et.al. carried out the magnetization study of isotropic Heisenberg spin-1/2 on a 5/7-skewed ladder and showed multiple plateau phases with field $h$ \cite{dey2020magnetization}.
-They show that plateau phases are the consequences of gaps in the spectrum, and these plateau phases can be explained in terms of Oshikawa, Yamanaka, and Affleck (OYA) criterion \cite{PhysRevLett.78.1984}.
-Some of the rigorous studies on special types of ladders having the Ising-Heisenberg exchange interactions report the magnetization process in various GS phases \cite{strecka2003existence,strecka2014,strevcka2014magnetization,verkholayak2012,verkholayak2013,karl2019breakdown}.
-For a spin-$1/2$ two-leg ladder with Ising type leg, diagonal, and Heisenberg type rung exchange interaction, Verkholayak et. al. find that a N\'eel ordered GS phase undergoes a phase transition to full saturation of the magnetization through a $1/2$ of the saturation, namely staggered bond (SB) phase in presence of an external field \cite{verkholayak2012}.
-For a spin-1/2 Ising-Heisenberg branched chain, it is shown that the magnetization curve shows a plateau at the half saturation which can be characterized by quantum concurrence as well \cite{karl2019breakdown}.
+They also note that plateau phases are the consequences of gaps in the spectrum, and these plateau phases can be explained in terms of Oshikawa, Yamanaka, and Affleck (OYA) criterion \cite{PhysRevLett.78.1984}.